'Absolutely ridiculous' - Motorists despair at petrol prices as AA predicts $4 a litre

 Fuel prices vary across the Waitomo network of 75 fuel stations, but the company was asking $2.86 at its Tinakori site in Wellington for 91 and $2.83 in Hamilton.

 A Waitomo station in Papanui, Christchurch, ran out of 91, 95 and diesel following Ormsby's warning, while others were at risk of following suit.
-At one stage traffic was backed up for about a kilometre outside the station.
+At one stage traffic was backed up for about a kilometre outside the station yesterday.

 At other stations, there were dozens of cars queuing before the price hikes came into effect.

+Motorists across New Zealand have expressed their disbelief at petrol prices on social media this week.

+This morning one resident on Auckland's Mount Albert Community Facebook group joked: "installment options for Fuel coming soon" with a picture of 91 octane at $3.25 a litre.

-"Today, we've been advised by our supplier that prices are increasing, with the biggest single jump in our wholesale price seen in my time," Ormsby said on Friday morning.
+Ormsby said on Friday morning: "Today, we've been advised by our supplier that prices are increasing, with the biggest single jump in our wholesale price seen in my time."

 "Despite keeping our own costs as low as we can, so we can deliver the fairest pump prices while ensuring we remain sustainable ourselves, we can't absorb all that rise ourselves – so pump prices are going to have to respond.